Wind in the Wilderness: Meeting God in Life’s Wild Seasons

 - 11:30 AM – 1 PM Lunch

-- 3-4 PM Be Still and Be Formed (Part 1) (1 hour of teaching, activity, and small group discussion)
+- 1-2 PM Navigating Today’s Wilderness (Part 1) (1 hour of teaching, activity, and small group discussion)

-- 5-5:30 PM Be Still and Be Formed (Part 2) (30 minutes of teaching and small group discussion)
+- 5-5:30 PM Navigating Today’s Wilderness (Part 2) (30 minutes of teaching and small group discussion)

 - 5:30-7 PM Dinner Break

-- 7-7:30 PM Closing Devotional Time (30 minutes of teaching and closing activity to take with them)
+- 7-7:30 PM Drinking from Streams of Living Water (30 minutes of teaching and closing activity to take with them)

 - 7:30-8 PM Personal Reflection Time followed by closing prayer and worship

-Weekend Retreat (6 PM Friday – 8 PM Saturday)
+Weekend Retreat (6 PM Friday – 8 PM Saturday or 12 PM Sunday)

 - 6-7:30 PM Welcome and Dinner